 The University of Missouri complies with the guidelines set forth in the Americans with Disabilities Act of 1990.
 Contact the DMU program for technical and physical issues related to the ultrasound profession.

 The University of Missouri does not discriminate on the basis of race, color, religion, national origin, ancestry, sex, age, disability, or status as disabled veteran or veteran of the Vietnam era.

 The DMU Program Progress Committee may decide to deny an individual the opportunity to graduate from the DMU Program or may deny an individual clinical training if a person has been convicted of a felony.

 CRIMINAL BACKGROUND CHECK

 The majority of your fieldwork placements will require the completion of a criminal background check.
-Depending on the specific placement this may also include a fingerprint check and clearance from the Missouri Division of Family Services and Missouri Division of Aging.
+Depending on the specific placement this may also include a fingerprint check and clearance from the Missouri Department of Health & Senior Services .
 An undesirable report could affect a student’s placement in a clinical site.
 If student is unable to be placed the student will not be able to complete the course and therefore would be withdrawn from the major.

 Fieldwork placement may also require government issued identification for vetting purposes.
 Students will need to have a United States issued Social Security Number (SSN).